 Dr. Matt A. Barreto is Co-founder and Managing Partner of the polling and research firm Latino Decisions which he co-founded with Gary Segura in 2007.
-Barreto is also Professor of Political Science, and adjunct Professor of Law at the University of Washington.
+Barreto is also Professor of Political Science and Chicana/o Studies at UCLA.
 In 2012 Time Magazine called Latino Decisions the “gold-standard in Latino American polling” and Barreto’s research was recognized in the 30 Latinos who made the 2012 election by Politic365, listed in the Top 100 Global Thinkers of 2012 by the European Politics Magazine LDSP, and was named one of the top 15 leading Latino pundits by Huffington Post which said Barreto was “the pollster that has his finger on the pulse of the Latino electorate.”

 He received his Ph.D. in political science from the University of California, Irvine.
 Barreto has published more than forty scholarly research articles and book chapters that examine Latino public opinion, voting behavior, and race politics more generally in America.
 He is also the author of the two books, Ethnic Cues: The role of shared ethnicity in Latino political behavior published by the University of Michigan Press, as well as Change They Can't Believe In: The Tea Party and Reactionary Politics in America, published by Princeton University Press.
-He is currently completing his third book, co-authored with Segura, on the growth and influence of Latino voters 2008 - 2012 presidential elections.
+He just completed his third book, Latino America, co-authored with Segura, on the growth and influence of Latino voters 2008 - 2012 presidential elections (Public Affairs Press).

 In 2008, Barreto was a co-principal investigator (with Gary Segura) of the American National Election Study Latino oversample, which included the first ever-Spanish language translation of the ANES and the first ever oversample of Latino voters.
 In 2009, he was appointed to the ANES Board of Overseers.